oskariorg/oskari-server/content-resources/README.md

-# Populating database content
+# DB populator

+## Database setting

-Database properties can be configured in src/main/resources/db.properties
+The database properties can be modified in oskari-server/content-resources/src/main/resources/db.properties.

+Also these database-settings can be overridden by using -Doskari.env=myenv parameter on maven call.
+This reads db.properties as base, reads an additional properties file db-myenv.properties and overrides any keys found in base properties with the env-specific properties.

+## Populating database content

-After that the database can be populated with maven running:
+After the database connection parameters have been configured the database can be populated with maven running (in oskari-server/content-resources):

     mvn clean install exec:java -Doskari.dropdb=true

+NOTE! 'oskari.dropdb=true' doesn't actually mean that the DB is dropped as is.
+The DB handler checks at the beginning if the DB has any tables it recognizes.
+If tables exist the setup-file is NOT run.
+The setup-file can be FORCED to run with 'oskari.dropdb=true'.
+Setup-files CAN drop DB tables so it's important to know what you are doing, hence the  safety measure.

+# Setup files

-You can configure the setup file to run with -Doskari.setup=[setup file under resources/setup] like -Doskari.setup=postgres-add-myplaces
+You can configure a specific setup file to run by adding a parameter -Doskari.setup=[setup file under resources/setup].

-# Setup file structure
+The setup file that is used if the parameter is NOT defined is '[default](src/main/resources/setup/default.json)'.

+The parameter '-Doskari.setup=postgres-default' references a setup file located in oskari-server/content-resources/src/main/resources/setup/

+The value of the parameter is the filename without extension so the actual file referenced is 'postgres-default.json' in the above link.

-Setup file can have 4 segments: "create", "bundles", "views" and "sql".
+Setup file can have 5 segments: "create", "setup", "bundles", "views" and "sql".
 These are run in the listed order.

-Create is used to create tables.
+## Create

+Used to create tables and setup the database so content can be added.

+## Setup

+Used to recurse setup files.
+For example creating empty db and registering bundles is pretty much in each setup file as well as separate setup files for creating the database step-by-step.
+With the setup-array a series of "minisetups" can be run from another setup which results in less boilerplate.

+## Bundles

-Bundles refers to bundle registration.
-It runs the sql files under /src/main/resources/sql/views/01-bundles/[namespace]/[bundle.sql].
+Bundle registration.
+The bundles are registered by running the sql files under oskari-server/content-resources/src/main/resources/sql/views/01-bundles/[namespace]/[bundle.sql].

+## Views

 Views are created after bundles are registered.
 Any bundle refered to in a view configuration need to be registered in the previous step.
-Views are configured as json under /src/main/resources/json/views/[view.json]
+Views are configured as json under oskari-server/content-resources/src/main/resources/json/views/[view.json] and are ran in the order they appear in the setup-file.

+The views are created based on the JSON files which try to minimize copy/pasting boilerplate.
+This means that when the view JSON references bundles it's enough to only tell the id for the bundle to use.
+When the view is created the bundle configuration is read from the registered bundles (database table portti_bundle).
+After that the bundle config/startup/state is overwritten with the value in the JSON file IF they are defined (if not, the values from portti_bundle will be used).

+## Sql

-Sql should be generic sql statements that add map layers/permissions and other content.
+Array of generic sql statements to add map layers/permissions and other content.
+These are similar to the ones in create-step but now we can assume tables are created, bundles are registered and views created.

-# Add a new view
+# Adding a new view

-Add a postgres sample view with the following command.
-It parses the json file and adds the view to the db.
+Views can be added without running whole setup-files.
+Add a postgres sample view with the following command:

     mvn clean install exec:java -Doskari.addview=postgres-sample-view.json

-# Database setting

-The database properties can be modified in src/main/resources/db.properties.
+The view JSON is parsed and added as view to the db as it would have been if it had been referenced in a setup-file.